Jean Stein: Legacy

 In 2017, Stein partnered with PEN America to launch the PEN/Jean Stein Book Award and the PEN/Jean Stein Grant for Oral History to honor groundbreaking literature.
 The annual $75,000 PEN/Jean Stein Book Award, which is awarded to a book of fiction, memoir, essay, or nonfiction, “focuses global attention on remarkable books that propel experimentation, wit, strength, and the expression of wisdom.”
 Hisham Matar, a Libyan-American writer, won the 2017 inaugural award for his memoir, The Return.
 The $10,000 PEN/Jean Stein Grant for Oral History is awarded to support the completion of a “literary work of nonfiction that uses oral history to illuminate an event, individual, place, or movement.”

 Personal life

-Stein's first marriage in 1958 was to William vanden Heuvel, a lawyer who served in the U.S. Justice Department under Robert F. Kennedy, and who later also became a diplomat and author.
+Stein's first marriage in 1958 was to William vanden Heuvel, a lawyer who served in the U.S. Justice Department under Robert F. Kennedy and later became a diplomat and author.
 Their first daughter, Katrina vanden Heuvel, was born in 1959; she was the editor and publisher of The Nation magazine.
 The couple's second daughter, Wendy vanden Heuvel, is an actress and producer in New York.
 She was also on the board of the 52nd Street Project, which matches inner-city youth with professional theater artists to create original dramatic works.

 From 1995 to 2007, Stein was married to Torsten Wiesel, a co-recipient with David H. Hubel of the 1981 Nobel Prize in Physiology or Medicine.

-Suffering from depression, Stein committed suicide by jumping from her Manhattan apartment on April 30, 2017.
+Suffering from depression, Stein died by suicide on April 30, 2017.
 She was 83.